 Undergraduate students enrolled in architecture or in any major in the School of Design may also choose a minor in construction management to complement their degree.
 Courses are offered sequentially during fall, winter, and spring terms.
-Students interested in pursuing a minor in construction management must seek approval from their senior academic administrator.
+Students inter seek approval from their senior academic administrator.